rossmc/how-to-venia/how-to-articles/project-set-up/index.md

 ![npm init @magento/pwa questions](./npm-init-questions.png)

 _Please Note: the `npm init @magento/pwa@cdmuc19` command is currently a prototype from Magento._
-_Magento are yet to release this command officially._
+_Magento are yet to release this sacffolding command officially._

 ### 2. Add custom hostname and SSL cert
 For the best PWA development experience, create a custom domain for by running: